postsharp/PostSharp.Community.HelloWorld/README.md

 Add `[HelloWorld]` to the methods or classes where you want it to apply, or apply it to the entire assembly with [multicasting](https://doc.postsharp.net/attribute-multicasting).

 #### Copyright notices
+This example of a PostSharp add-in is released to the Public Domain.

-Published under the MIT license.
+Other PostSharp add-ins are generally released under the MIT license.

 * Copyright © PostSharp Technologies
 * Icon by Shlyapnikova, https://www.iconfinder.com/icons/51412/24_plugin_icon, CC BY 3.0